 Gemstones are colored because certain wavelengths of the visible spectrum of electromagnetic radiation get absorbed while other wavelengths are transmitted.
 Which wavelengths are absorbed depends on the physical and chemical properties of the gemstone.
 We will spare you the technicalities here and suffice to say that the color of gemstones can be altered by heat treatment.
-This is because the heat can change things in the makeup of the material which on its turn causes absorption or transmission of wavelengths that weren’t absorbed or transmitted before.
+This is because the heat can change things in the makeup of the material which in its turn causes absorption or transmission of wavelengths that weren’t absorbed or transmitted before.

 Effects of Heat on Specific Gemstones

 Heat treatment of gemstones has been around since the invention of the written word.
-Ancient historical sources like Pliny mention the use of it and ancient jewelry containing heat-treated gemstones have been found.
+Ancient historical sources like Pliny mention the use of it and ancient jewelry containing heat-treated gemstones has been found.
 Writings throughout history further confirm the use of heat to enhance the appearance of gemstones.
-Examples of gemstones which were heated in our early history are carnelian (improving its color) and ruby (improving color and clarity).
+Examples of gemstones that were heated in our early history are carnelian (improving its color) and ruby (improving color and clarity).

 Let’s look at the history of heat treatment for specific gemstones.